zachvalenta/jvns.ca/content/post/2017-02-12-generative-adversarial-networks.markdown

 one purpose (doing well on the ImageNet competition), and use it for something completely different (to generate cool art!)

-And it's actually not all that complicated -- it's obviously a clever use of neural networks, but we don't actually have to **train** any neural networks at all.
+And it's actually not all that complicated -- it's obviously an extremely clever use of neural networks, but we don't actually have to **train** any neural networks at all.
 We only need to use an existing network and do some gradient descent, which is basically the simplest possible